 Usually, they will tell you that a 6 weeks period should pass without picking up heavy objects, physical activities that include running, swimming, aerobics or yoga.

-But this may leave actively fit women that are used to regular exercising with many unanswered questions.
+But this may leave actively fit women, used to regular exercise, with many unanswered questions.

 Like for example:

 - What happens if you lift too much after hysterectomy?

 - When is it safe to do abdominal core exercises after hysterectomy?

 - Are there exercise limitations after hysterectomy with bladder repair?

 Let’s start from the beginning There are exercises you can do right after surgery.
 These exercises help you recover faster and reduce the chance of complications.